-You've raised that all-important seed funding round, and now it's time to build your dream startup team.
+You’ve raised that all-important seed funding round, and now it’s time to build your dream startup team.
 But how exactly do you structure employee pay at a very early-stage company?
 There are a few common options startups use, depending on their budget and goals.
+Startups often offer compensation packages that combine salary, equity, and benefits to attract talent, especially when cash flow is limited.

-Stock options for employees.
 If cash is tight, stock options are a popular choice to attract top talent.
 They allow employees to buy company shares in the future if the startup does well.
 For early employees, stock options can represent a significant portion of total compensation.
+Offering equity as a key part of startup compensation helps align employee interests with the company’s growth.

-Founder's shares.
-For the very first hires who will help build your company from the ground up, founder's shares can motivate them like full co-founders.
+For the very first hires who will help build your company from the ground up, founder’s shares can motivate them like full co-founders.
 These shares typically vest immediately and carry more influence in the company.

-You should offer benefits.
 Even basic benefits like health insurance and paid time off can help attract the right people, especially when competing with larger companies.
 Over time, matching 401(k)s, stock purchase plans, and more comprehensive benefits become feasible.

 Stock Options, Salaries, and Grit: How Startups Pay Employees When Funds Are Low

 Cash is usually in short supply when startups are getting off the ground.
 This forces founders to get creative in how they pay and compensate employees.
 Stock options are often the most versatile and cost-effective tool for early-stage startups.
-They allow the company to attract talented individuals hungry for the promised growth in a startup's equity.
-Founders can grant stock options that don't cost the company any cash upfront but motivate employees to work hard to help the startup succeed and become valuable.
+They allow the company to attract talented individuals hungry for the promised growth in a startup’s equity.
+Founders can grant stock options that don’t cost the company any cash upfront but motivate employees to work hard to help the startup succeed and become valuable.
+Compared to the market rate, startup salaries are often a lower salary than those at established companies.
+This lower salary is frequently offset by offering equity or other forms of employee compensation, such as stock options or bonuses.

 As startups raise more capital through funding rounds, salaries, and cash compensation usually increase to stay competitive and attract new hires that require market rates.